abigaily06/Assist-AI-/README.md

 ## Built with

-- **Grado** — Web interface and user interactions
+- **Gradio** — Web interface and user interactions
 - **Hugging Face Inference Providers** — the AI model Qwen/Qwen2.5-7B-Instruct
 - **Sentence Transformers** — Embedding and semantic search for study recommendations

 ## What I learned
 Working with my team on this project within a span of 3 days, I have learnt that mistakes make us grow stronger and learn more in the long run.
 During this project, we went through so many bugs, especially when working on creating a task list to get it up and running.
-A big achievement I would say that was a win for this project was definitely getting through semantic search, which took the whole day, as there was no pre-existing dataset for study schedules.
+A big achievement I would say for this project was definitely getting through semantic search, which took the whole day, as there was no pre-existing dataset for study schedules.
 ## About
 Summer 2026, by Abigail, Anika, Ava, Miya.